bertjkald/dankoblivionmemes/CODE_OF_CONDUCT.md

 *   Posting or threatening to post other people’s personally identifying information ("doxing").
 *   Personal insults related to disability.
 *   Inappropriate physical contact.
 You should have someone’s consent before touching them.
 *   Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualized comments or jokes; inappropriate "touching", groping, and unwelcomed sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
 *   Sustained disruption of community events, including talks and presentations.